-Compressor operating against closed valve can cause system component failure, personal injury or property damage.
+valve can cause system component failure, personal injury or property damage.

 Since all systems differ in design, care must be taken to ensure the relief valve is installed to safely vent away from sources of ignition and personnel.
-This can be accomplished by either orientation or a pipe away; consult the Relief Valve manufacture for assistance.
+This can be accomplished by either orientation or a pipe away.

+consult the Relief Valve manufacture for assistance.

-Operation of the relief valve can release explosive gas to the atmosphere creating an explosion hazard, possibly causing personal injury or death
+Hazardous gases can cause property damage, personal injury or death Operation of the relief valve can release explosive gas to the atmosphere creating an explosion hazard, possibly causing personal injury or death